Effect of streaks on hypersonic boundary layer instability: Spatial 2D local stability analysis

-In what follows, the numerous instabilities that arise will be discussed.
-To facilitate clear interpretation, a specific notation system is introduced to distinguish the different instabilities.
-In hypersonic boundary layers, the two main convective instabilities are known to be the first-mode and the second-mode \citep{mackBoundaryLayerLinearStability1984a}.
-In the local stability framework, such instabilities are related to the so-called slow and fast eigenmodes of the linearised Navier-Stokes equations, referred as S and F respectively \citep{fedorovPrehistoryInstabilityHypersonic2001}.
-With the modulation of the baseflow by streaks, the two former instability mechanisms remain, albeit it is modified by the streaky base flow; and a third family of convectively unstable waves arise which we refer to as streak instabilities.
-We will note these three families : \begin{itemize} \item FM : the family of first-mode instabilities ; \item MM : the family of second-mode instabilities, as for Mack-modes ; \item SM : the family of streak instabilities. \end{itemize} [2]{\text{FM}^{#1}_{#2}} [2]{\text{MM}^{#1}_{#2}} [2]{\text{SM}^{#1}_{#2}} In addition to these families, it has been demonstrated that streaks impart a specific geometrical organisation to the instabilities that they support \citep{anderssonBreakdownBoundaryLayer2001}.
+In what follows, the numerous instabilities that arise are studied.
+To facilitate clear discussion, a notation system is introduced to distinguish the different instabilities.
+In hypersonic boundary layers, the two main linear, modal growth mechanism are known to be the first- and second-mode convective instabilities \citep{mackBoundaryLayerLinearStability1984}.
+In the local framework, such instabilities are related to the so-called slow and fast eigenmodes of the linear operator, referred as S and F respectively \citep{fedorovPrehistoryInstabilityHypersonic2001}.
+With modulation of the baseflow by streaks, these mechanisms are modified by the streaky base flow; and, furthermore, a third family of convectively unstable waves is found to arise which we refer to as streak-dependent instabilities.
+We denote these three families : \begin{itemize} \item FM : the family of first-mode instabilities ; \item MM : the family of second-mode instabilities, as for Mack-modes ; \item SM : the family of streak-dependant instabilities. \end{itemize} [2]{\text{FM}^{#1}_{#2}} [2]{\text{MM}^{#1}_{#2}} [2]{\text{SM}^{#1}_{#2}} In addition to these families, it has been demonstrated that streaks impart a specific geometrical organisation to the instabilities that they support \citep{anderssonBreakdownBoundaryLayer2001}.
 These properties are manifest in the symmetric/antisymmetric nature of the eigenfunctions with respect to the streak structure.
-Along with these symmetries, the instabilities spanwise wavelength: $\lambda_z$ can extend over one, two or more streaks.
-Therefore, the extent of $\lambda_z$ with respect to the streaks spanwise wavelength $\lambda_S$ is a key parameter and should be added in the notation.
+Along with these symmetries, the instability spanwise wavelength, $\lambda_z$ can extend over one, two or more streaks.
+Therefore, the value of $\lambda_z$ with respect to the streak spanwise wavelength $\lambda_S$ is also a key parameter and is added in the notation.